aetherinox/docker-base-alpine/README.md

 <br />

-Once the base alpine image is built, you can now use it to build the actual docker version of your app.
+Once the base Alpine image is built, you can now use it to build the actual docker version of your app.

 <br />